 - Use contractors who have been used by the same community for at least 7 years.
 They have stood the test of time.
 (90 % of the roofers go out of business within the 1st 5 years.)

-- Check that they have a substantial reference list, that prove they have been successful in satisfying customers in the same town for at least 7years.
+- Check that they have a substantial reference list.
+That proves they have been successful in satisfying customers in the same town for at least 7 years.
 Minimum of 400 references.
 Not Uncle Joe & Aunt Lucy.

-- Ask very specific questions about how they handle all the penetrations, re valleys, wall, chimneys, skylights on your roof.
+- Ask very specific questions about how they handle all the penetrations, re valleys, walls, chimneys, skylights on your roof.
 Compare answers to other contractors.